 Bathe Your Cat Once a Month

-The issue with cat shampoo is that most require you to bathe your cat.
-Not only is that always a hassle (and may leave you with some battle wounds), it's not healthy or required to frequently bathe a cat.
-We recommend bathing a cat just once a month at most — and only if it's necessary.
+The issue with cat shampoo is that most of it requires you to bathe your cat.
+Not only is that always a hassle (and may leave you with some battle wounds), but it's not healthy or required to bathe a cat frequently.
+We recommend washing a cat just once a month at most—and only if it's necessary.
+To help your cat through the process, give it some CBD oil on its food beforehand.
+This can help it calm down and feel more relaxed.

 Related: How to Bathe a Cat: 6 Tips for a Safe, Scratch-Free Bath